-The JV is intended to be self-financing and other than our preferred capital contributions, we are not required to provide any direct and we are not entitled to share in the JV's earnings or losses.
+The JV is intended to be self-financing and other than our preferred capital contributions, we are not required to provide any direct support and we are not entitled to share in the JV's earnings or losses.
 As a result, we believe our maximum exposure to loss due to our investment in the JV would be limited to our preferred capital contributions plus any unpaid accrued preferred return.
-We have concluded that the JV meets the accounting criteria to be considered as a VIE.
+We have concluded that the JV meets the accounting criteria to be considered a variable interest entity (or VIE).
 However, because we do not control the entity, nor do we have any role in the day-to-day management, we are not the primary beneficiary of the JV.
 Therefore, we account for our JV investment using the equity method.
-During the twelve months ended December 31, 2015, we recognized \$1,819,000 in income from our preferred equity investment in the JV.
-Additionally, during the twelve months ended December 31, 2015, we received \$552,000 from our preferred equity investment in the JV.
+During the twelve months ended December 31, 2016, we provided an additional preferred capital contribution of \$1,770,000.
+Accordingly, we have a remaining preferred capital contribution commitment of \$3,737,000.
+During the twelve months ended December 31, 2016, we recognized \$1,139,000 in income from our preferred equity investment in the JV compared to \$1,819,000 for the same period in 2015.
+Additionally, during the twelve months ended December 31, 2016, we received \$1,695,000 from our preferred equity investment in the JV compared to \$552,000 for the same period in 2015.